Menahem Azariah da Fano: Works

-In 1581 Jedidiah Recanati dedicated to Fano his Italian translation ("Erudizione dei Confusi") of Maimonides' "Moreh Nebukim."
-Isaiah Hurwitz especially mentions Fano's treatise "Yonat Elem" as a theological work the teaching of which comes very near to the truth (Joseph Solomon Delmedigo, introduction to "Nobelot Ḥokmah").
-Fano's pupil Samuel Portaleone composed an elegy on the occasion of his death (Oxford MS. No. 988c).
+In 1581, Jedidiah Recanati dedicated to Fano his Italian translation ("Erudizione dei Confusi") of Maimonides 's "Moreh Nebukim."
+Isaiah Hurwitz especially mentions Fano's treatise "Yonat Elem" as a theological work, the teaching of which comes very near to the truth (Joseph Solomon Delmedigo, introduction to "Nobelot Ḥokmah").
+Fano's pupil Samuel Portaleone composed an elegy on the occasion of his death.